vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

    ]
    ```

-1. Now, reference both 2 JSON files to configure the diagnostics settings for your Spring Cloud Service, which will result in its logs being sent to the Log Analytics workspace.
+1. Now, reference both 2 JSON files to configure the diagnostics settings for your Spring Apps Service, which will result in its logs being sent to the Log Analytics workspace.

    ```bash
    az monitor diagnostic-settings create \